The history of Light Presbyterian Church and New Hope Fellowship, from its origin in 1984, to the present

-Our pastoral team has grown to seven staff members ranging in responsibilities across both Campuses, led by Pastor Jason including:
+Our pastoral team multiplied, ranging in responsibilities across both Campuses, led by Pastor Jason including:

-New Hope Fellowship has also committed to partnering together with Knox College, Wycliffe College and Tyndale Seminary to provide ministry experience and spiritual growth opportunities through Pastoral internship at either Mississauga or Downtown Church campuses in partial fulfillment of the MTS or MDiv programs.
+New Hope Fellowship has also committed to partnering together with Knox College, Wycliffe College and Tyndale Seminary to provide ministry experience and spiritual growth opportunities through Pastoral internship at either Mississauga, Downtown, or Uptown Church campuses in partial fulfillment of the MTS or MDiv programs.
 Recently, we have been joined by:

-- Charles Baik, Pastoral Intern for Worship and College Ministries, studying at Tyndale.
+- Adonis Stella, Pastoral Intern for Children’s and Youth Ministries, studying at Tyndale.

 In addition to the Pastoral team, New Hope Fellowship is governed by voted members of our Leadership team who exemplify godliness, integrity and passion for God and His church.
 They are: